Now or Later?

 Conversations?

-We are getting the concept.
+We're getting the concept.

-Because the moment it needs to generate profit, here comes the sugar water, the woman in lingerie who answers a hundred thousand conversations via artificial intelligence as if she were your best friend (the woman also generated by AI).
+Because the moment it needed to generate profit, here comes the sugar water, the woman in lingerie who answers a hundred thousand conversations via artificial intelligence as if she were your best friend (the woman also generated by AI).
 Cheap and highly profitable things that people always want more of.

 Why?

-Because we, humans, like instant gratification.
+Because we, humans, like satisfaction now.

-It's a human thing to want to (acquire and) display knowledge.
+It's a human thing to want (acquire and) display knowledge.
 Or exchange it for other things.
 Or want fame.
 Wealth.
 Etcetera.

 AI has none of that.
 Neither do robots.

-So without humans in the system, without costs normally associated with humans in the system - and we have abundant energy, even more so in the future - then hard-selling will end, the need to sell water with lots of sugar, bags a thousand times more expensive than their production cost, cheap pornography (online, generated by AI).
+So without humans in the system, without costs that are normally associated with humans in the system - and we have abundant energy, even more so in the future - then hard-selling will end, the need to sell water with lots of sugar, bags a thousand times more expensive than their production cost, cheap pornography (online, generated by AI).

-For who will set targets for whom?
+For who will demand targets from whom?

 Hug me tight.